-Remember: You’re not responsible to fix anyone, and remind yourself not to take their behavior personally.
-Avoid fights with them and continue to set boundaries about not wanting to continue tense conversations.
+Remember that it's not your responsibility to fix anyone and to try not to take their behavior personally.
+Avoid fights with relatives and continue to set boundaries about not wanting to continue tense conversations.
 If your boundaries aren’t being respected, enforce them, whether that involves leaving the function to get fresh air or disengaging from the conversation.

-Another helpful tactic is to identify what your limits are before being in the heat of the moment, says Avellino.
+Another helpful tactic is to identify what your limits are before getting stuck in the heat of the moment, says Avellino.

 Focusing on your surroundings can be a helpful coping mechanism in this situation.
 “Get up and walk around the room — feel the soles of your feet against the floor,” Fitzpatrick says.
 “Notice the fragrance of holiday decorations, the background music, your adorable little cousin or niece.”